Heinrich-XIAO/foodsavr/README.md

 5. Use the M3 nuts and bolts to secure the display.
 6. For the two corners on the right, insert the M3 heatset inserts into the holes.
 7. Add a thin layer of cyanoacryalte glue around the bottom of the magnet holes.
 Then, insert the magnets.
-8. Send a USB-C cable through the hole in the bottom case and plug it into the off brand USB-C Pico.
-Send another USB-C cable through the same hole and plug it into the battery charging board (The hole is large enough to accommodate two cables.)
+8. Send a right angled USB-C cable through the hole in the bottom case and plug it into the off brand USB-C Pico.
+Send a normal USB-C cable through the same hole and plug it into the battery charging board (The hole is large enough to accommodate two cables.)
 9. Finally, fasten the bottom case so that the PCB rests in the tray with the M3.

 ## Motivation